Pat Drummond and Karen Lynne in Concert

 Photos: Paul Thistlethwaite Image combination and retouching; Pat Drummond

-Although well known for his comic repertoire, such as "The Toilet Paper Linedance" and 'The Sao Song' which made #2 in the National Country Music Charts ,and his work with the Award Winning 'Naked Poets' Bush Poetry/ Comedy troupe, it has been the 'power punch' lyric writing in songs such as "Who Is that Refugee?", "The Road To Damascus", "The Blessing", "Vertelli's Wire", " Who Are These People?" and "Somebody Else's Slides" which has so profoundly impressed both the critics and his peers since then.
-(See Quote sheet) He was awarded The Independent Country Music Artist of the Year in 2000, inducted into the Country Music Hall Of Fame in 2003 and his record label, Shoestring Records which distributed 16 Country Music acts including The Naked Poets, Brent Parlane and Allan Caswell was recently named the 2003 Independent Record Company of the Year.
+Although well known for his comic repertoire, such as "The Toilet Paper Linedance" and 'The Sao Song' which made #2 in the National Country Music Charts ,and his work with the Award Winning 'Naked Poets' Bush Poetry/ Comedy troupe, it has been the 'power punch' lyric writing in songs such as "Who Is that Refugee?", "The Road To Damascus", "The Blessing", "Vertelli's Wire", " Who Are These People?" and "Somebody Else's Slides"which has so profoundly impressed both the critics and his peers since then.
+(See Quote sheet) His record label, Shoestring Records which distributed 16 Country Music acts including The Naked Poets, Brent Parlane and Allan Caswell was named the 2003 Independent Record Company of the Year.

 Judy Small says of him that he creates "beautifully crafted songs which tell us about the legendary, the ordinary and the possible, in ways that leave us not only with our feet tapping but with our hearts singing."